thanishmamilla/Chitram/README.md

 # Movie App 🎬

+THE ANDROID APK FILE IS HOSTED AT :-   https://www.upload-apk.com/jwjpNdPTtJYpHM9

 A React Native movie search app using the OMDB API.
 Users can search for movies, view details, and like their favorite movies.
 Steps to search movie